BonnieMcLean/BonnieMcLean.github.io/about.md

 In my research, I look at whether these kinds of words got their forms by accident, or if they are adapted to suit their meanings.
 I also look at the same question in reverse.
 That is, whether word meanings adapt to suit word forms.

 This involves three challenges, (1) *quantifying* the relative 'goodness of fit' between words and their meanings, and (2) *reconstructing* the evolutionary histories of these words through time, and (3) *simulating* language change for things that are hard to reconstruct, like word meanings.
-As I'm interested in this question as it relates to language in general, I work with data from a variety of languages.
+As I'm interested in these questions as they relate to language in general, I work with data from a variety of languages.
 However, I am most at home with the Japonic language family.

 This places my research within the fields of **psycholinguistics**, **historical linguistics**, **language evolution**, and **linguistic typology**.